 What’s the difference between a deck and a porch?

 A covered deck is commonly called a porch and adds a level of usefulness to your outdoor room.
 Now the space can be enjoyed even when it’s raining and many porches are used to cover the entry door to a home so that the owner doesn’t have to stand in the rain while trying to get in.
 Porches are commonly framed with some type of post and beam structure but adding exposed timber rafters or purlins makes a strong decorating statement.
 One challenge can be getting wood species and stains to match but generally a skilled painter will be able to conquer this obstacle.

 Another element to consider in deck design is the stairs.
 Some deck stairs are short while other decks may be quite elevated off of the ground, so here again, the space and the land influence the design and planning.
 Regardless of height and length, stairs are often times the most prominent visual element either interior or exterior.
 Deck stairs are especially important during the summer time as more recreation takes place in the backyard.

 Learning all the different deck designs is a first step on the road to planning your deck project.
-Contact for more info on deck railing design.

-Eight Simple Deck Design Tips
+Eight More Deck Design Tips